telerik/ajax-docs/controls/window/troubleshooting/common-issues.md

 ## General Troubleshooting

-The RadWindow control is part of the [Telerik UI for ASP.NET AJAX ](http://www.telerik.com/products/aspnet-ajax.aspx) suite and is intended to replace the standard browser’s popup (`window.open()`).
+The RadWindow control is part of the [Telerik® UI for ASP.NET Ajax ](http://www.telerik.com/products/aspnet-ajax.aspx) suite and is intended to replace the standard browser’s popup (`window.open()`).
 Since the control is based on an `<iframe>`, it behaves just like one – basically, whatever can be done with an `<iframe>`, can be achieved with RadWindow as well.
 This fact is useful when you investigate a reason for some problem related to the RadWindow control.
 Just replace the RadWindow with a standard `<iframe>` or browser’s popup and see how your application will behave in this case.
 If the problem still exists, then it is not related to the RadWindow control but is most probably a default browser’s behavior or a problem in the used logic itself.

 ## Uncaught TypeError: p.onEvent is not a function